-Many fine writers and thinkers of conscience and compassion have joined Ann, Rob and me here at Into the Bardo.
-We are grateful to them and to those who read here and share their enthusiasm and encouragement in the form of “follows” and comments.
+Editorial Note, December 1, 2013: Many fine writers and thinkers of conscience and compassion linked hearts here at The Bardo Group.
+We are grateful to our community of bloggers and to those share their enthusiasm and insights in the form of “follows” and comments.

 Wendy Alger ~ is studying Buddhist chaplaincy and is a fine arts photographer with vision challenges.
 She has visual impairment due to retinitis pigmentosa.
 She explains that new camera technologies make it easier.
 “I use a digital camera and I can review my pictures on the camera instead of in a dark room.
 I have a digital dark room, which consists of a laptop and Photoshop and Lightroom.
 This allows me to transform and print my images at home.
 I also use visual memory … I remember feeling to get through a photo session.”

-Naomi Baltuck ~ is a Contributing Editor and Resident Storyteller here at Bardo.
-She is a world-traveler and an award-winning writer, photographer, and story-teller whose works of fiction and nonfiction are available through Amazon HERE.
+Naomi Baltuck ~ a member of our Core Team, is a world-traveler and an award-winning writer, photographer, and story-teller whose works of fiction and nonfiction are available through Amazon HERE.
 Naomi presents her wonderful photo-stories – always interesting and rich with meaning and humor – at Writing Between the Lines, Life from the Writer’s POV.
-She is delivers workshops such as Peace Porridge (multicultural stories to promote cooperation, goodwill, and peaceful co-existance), Whispers in the Graveyard (a spellbinding array of haunting and mysterious stories), Tandem Tales, Traveling Light Around the World, and others.
+She delivers workshops such as Peace Porridge (multicultural stories to promote cooperation, goodwill, and peaceful co-existance), Whispers in the Graveyard (a spellbinding array of haunting and mysterious stories), Tandem Tales, Traveling Light Around the World, and others.
 For more on her programs visit Naomi Baltuck.com

-Victoria Ceretto-Slotto ~ A former nurse, Victoria is a novelist, poet, artist, and a docent at Nevada Museum of Art.
+Victoria Ceretto-Slotto (liv2write2day’s blog) ~ a member of our Core Team and a former nurse, Victoria is a novelist, poet, artist, and a docent at Nevada Museum of Art.
 Her novel Winter Is Past was recently published.
 A second novel is in progress.

 Victoria finds inspiration in the mysteries of life, death, art and spirituality.
-She lives and writes in Reno, Nevada and Palm Desert, California where she lives with her photographer husband and two canine kids.
+She resides in Reno, Nevada and Palm Desert, California where she lives with her photographer husband and two canine kids.
 Victoria shares some of her poetry on liv2write2day’s blog, where she also provides writing prompts and offers coaching with Wordsmith Wednesday.

 Cookies for Kids’ Cancer ~ a 501(c)3 non-profit, was founded by parents inspired by their son Liam’s battle with cancer.
 They were shocked to learn that the main reason over 25% of kids diagnosed with cancer do not survive is because of a lack of effective therapies.
 The reason for the lack of therapies was very simple: lack of funding.
 They pledged to support the development of new and better treatments by giving people a simple way to get involved.
 Link to Cookies for Kids’ Cancer HERE.